ianyfchang/QPC/README.md

 dgelist <- cpm(dgelist)
 ```

-Make SCT, LogNormalize and Raw read counts.
+Generation SCT, LogNormalize and Raw read counts.
 To obtain these data, we will be mainly using functions available in the Seurat package.
 Apart from Seurat package, we also need sctransform package which as a more accurate method of normalizing, estimating the variance of the raw filtered data.
 ```R
 # Install sctransform from CRAN
 install.packages("sctransform")